saf-dmitry/latex-math-input/README.md

 This example uses the function `texmathp` defined in AUCTeX (autoloaded from [texmathp.el][texmathp]), which evaluates to `t` if the cursor is in math expression and to `nil` otherwise.
 The function is aware of all environments that AUCTeX knows of, and you can add more using the custom option `texmathp-tex-commands`.

-## Implementation In Other Environments
+## Implementation in Other Environments

 Below are some thoughts and tips for implementing the snippets in other text expansion utilities: